KrisC369/Configurations/README.md

     - Bash (.bashrc_{local,remote1})
         I use different .bashrc scripts for different hosts to give them a bit of a different color scheme.
         The files are annotated with local or remote to differentiate on location of the hosts that use them.

+    - XMonad (.xmonad folder)
+        Configuration files for xmonad and xmobar.
+For xmonad, there is a haskell config file xmonad.hs For xmobar there is a dot file .xmobarrc to configure it.